 Global Citizen Solutions can help you take the next step towards investing and securing residency rights in Portugal.
 As investment and residency program specialists, we can provide personalized advice to help you make the best possible decision.

-In order to establish tax residency in Portugal, applicants for the NHR scheme must have a place of residence in Portugal on 31 December of that year with the intent to hold habitual residence.
+In order to establish tax residency in Portugal, applicants for the NHR scheme must have a place of residence in Portugal to hold habitual residence, and stay in Portugal for a minimum of 183 days.

 Do I have to buy or rent property to prove residency in Portugal?